-These terminals are mobile-friendly, can be brought directly to a customer, provide swiping capabilities via phone, support Apple Pay or Android Pay and are great for small to medium-sized transaction volume with small inventories.
+These terminals are mobile-friendly, can be brought directly to a customer, provide swiping capabilities via phone, support Apple Pay or Android Pay and are great for small to medium-sized transaction volumes with small inventories.

 Smart terminals are mobile terminals that offer all and more of the capabilities traditional terminals have, but are also wireless, touch screen operated, and accept all types of payments.

 If your business prides itself on being innovative and providing the best customer experience, you should definitely check these out.
-The cost of Smart Terminals may initially be steep, however over time the features quickly offset the initial cost.
+The cost of Smart Terminals may initially be steep, but over time the features quickly offset the initial cost.

 Phone swipers are cheap and perfect for small businesses and people on the go.
 As such, they make a great backup solution in case you’re out at an event, have an internet outage, or if your terminal is having issues with processing.
 You may also find some processors offering phone swipers for free.

 We always recommend having a few with you and/or at your business location(s), provided there are no costly monthly fees.

 Take some time to analyze your current payment solutions and see which features are must-haves and which ones aren’t.
 Once you determine the type of terminal you’re looking for, you’ll have a better idea of what you should be paying.